dacre-denny/react-floco/README.md

         <Default>You're old!</Default>
     </Switch>

-Multiple matches are also possible:
+Multiple Case matches are possible:

     <Switch value={role}>
         <Case for={'admin'}>As an administrator you have total control</Case>